dcmwijaya/Sistem-Perawatan-Echeveria-Peacockii-Berbasis-Bot-of-Things/README.md

 # Sistem-Perawatan-Echeveria-Peacockii-Berbasis-Bot-of-Things
 <strong>IoT Master Class Indobot 2022 Final Project</strong><br><br>
-This project is closely related to agricultural technology, where this tool is used to perform automatic watering and to monitor changes in conditions that exist in the environment around Echeveria Peacockii plants in real time from a distance anytime and anywhere.
-This tool is equipped with a Bot of Things (BoT) based interface that aims to facilitate users in caring for these ornamental plants.
-Echeveria Peacockii is a type of plant that has a kinship with cacti, but the body of this plant is not found in the presence of thorns, so it is very attractive among ornamental plant lovers.
+Echeveria Peacockii is a type of plant that is related to cactus, but there are no thorns on the body of this plant, making it very attractive to ornamental plant lovers.
+The care of Echeveria Peacockii until now is still done conventionally, making it wasteful of time and energy.
+Therefore, this project was created to obtain a system that is able to perform watering as well as being able to monitor changes in conditions that exist in the environment around the plant.
+This project has been implemented and took approximately 1 month.
+The system interface uses Telegram Bot.
+The results showed that the system created can function properly.

 <br><br>